To expose students to real-world projects while addressing timely issues of the fire protection and safety community.

 The Research Foundation will provide and administer a small technical oversight panel that provides guidance through the project and is beneficial for the researchers.

-The timeframes on these projects is flexible so that they fit into the academic model & schedule.
+The timeframes on these projects are flexible so that they fit into the academic model & schedule.

-The final report from these projects are published as a Technical Note on the Research Foundation website.
+The final report from these projects published as a Technical Note on the Research Foundation website.
 We also encourage the student(s) to submit for a presentation or poster at the NFPA Conference & Expo after the project is completed.

 It is possible that there will be a small stipend available to support these projects.